anhchangvt1994/vite-project--template-react-ts__react-router/README.md

 <h3 id="protect">Protect on route</h3>

-You can protect route by using the [meta options and use beforeEach event to execute it](https://router.vuejs.org/guide/advanced/meta.html#route-meta-fields).
+You can protect route by using the [handle options and renderless component](https://reactrouter.com/en/main/hooks/use-matches).
 We will make an example in this project.
 The PRD for protect route's case has some short description.

 ```markdown